-The triglycerides decreased greater on the ketogenic diet but the starting value was significantly greater—this will again distort the results in favor of the ketogenic diet.
+There was a greater decrease in triglycerides on the ketogenic diet but the starting value was significantly greater—this will again distort the results in favor of the ketogenic diet.
 The end results for both groups were similar.

 Participants were instructed to drink “bouillon dissolved in water was recommended 2–3 times a day during the first two weeks to reduce possible side effects.”
 This is to supply sodium and potassium to treat the side-effects of the ketogenic diet.

 Headaches, constipation, diarrhea, and insomnia were reported for both groups with a greater prevalence occurring in the ketogenic diet group.
 The paper stated that there was no significant difference between to two groups but the data supplied indicated otherwise.

 Below is a table showing the components of the two diets.

 Both groups were on a starvation diet and felt miserable.
 The benefits of a diet cannot be measured only in terms of the proportion of fat, protein and carbohydrates.
 The low GI diet is even higher in the proportion of fat and protein than the standard unhealthy western diet.

 AND this was a study funded by Robert C. Atkins Foundation that supports a high-fat, ketogenic diet.

 At the end of the study, both groups were overweight, diabetic and feeling miserable.
 Both diets have nothing to recommend in terms of health and palatability.

 A true low-fat, high-carbohydrate diet has been shown to have significantly better outcomes than either of these two diets.